 If you are experiencing a veterinary emergency, follow the steps below.

-- Call Ahead If Possible - During regular business hours call us right away.
-After hours, call the emergency animal hospital listed above to let them know you are on the way.
+- Call Ahead If Possible - Call the emergency animal hospital listed above to let them know you are on the way.
+If you're not sure if you're experiencing a veterinary emergency, you can always call us during our regular clinic hours for advice.

-- Follow Instructions Provided - When you call to inform us that you are on your way, we might provide instructions to help you give your pet first aid or otherwise make the comfortable.
+- Follow Instructions Provided - When you call an emergency veterinarian, you may be provided with instructions to help you give your pet first aid or otherwise make them comfortable.
 Follow the instructions that you are given very carefully.

 - Remain Calm - Remain calm and be extra careful around your pet.
 When an animal is in pain they often react negatively towards anyone trying to help and could bite or scratch.